fieldtrip/website/example/meg_eyelink.md

     y = smp_meg - offset_meg;
     slope = y/x; % this should be about 1.2 (1kHz vs. 1.2kHz)

-    % plot the residuals between the MEG samples and the 'modelled' MEG samples res = smp_meg - offset_meg - slope.*(smp_asc - offset_asc); % conclusion: it is anywhere between -1.5 of 1.5 sample
+    % plot the residuals between the MEG samples and the 'modeled' MEG samples res = smp_meg - offset_meg - slope.*(smp_asc - offset_asc); % conclusion: it is anywhere between -1.5 of 1.5 sample
     figure;histogram(res);